-The key difference between these two conditions is that an aneurysm is an anatomical abnormality where localized dilation occurs in the wall of a blood vessel while hemorrhage is a pathological condition where blood escapes from the circulatory system.
-However, rupture of an aneurysm can end up with a massive hemorrhage.
+The key difference between aneurysm and hemorrhage is that an aneurysm is an anatomical abnormality where localized dilation occurs in the wall of a blood vessel, while hemorrhage is a pathological condition where blood escapes from the circulatory system.
+However, the rupture of an aneurysm can result in a massive hemorrhage.

-What is aneurysm?
+What is an Aneurysm?

 An aneurysm is a localized dilatation in the wall of a blood vessel.
 It will look like a blood-filled balloon attached to the blood vessel.
 Aneurysms can occur in any blood vessel of the body.
-Some examples for aneurisms are aneurysms of the circle of Willis, which is located in the base of the brain, and aortic aneurysms affecting the thoracic or abdominal aorta.
+Some examples of aneurysms are aneurysms of the circle of Willis, which is located in the base of the brain, and aortic aneurysms affecting the thoracic or abdominal aorta.
 Sometimes, aneurysms can also occur in the ventricles of the heart itself.
 This usually occurs due to the weakening of the ventricular wall by ischemic damage.

-Aneurisms tend to increase in size with time.
+Aneurysms tend to increase in size with time.
 This may be accompanied by the weakening or thinning out of its wall.
 Therefore, aneurysms have an increased risk of rupture.
 A ruptured aneurysm can lead to a fatal hemorrhage causing severe hypovolemic shock and death.
 Aneurysms occur due to hereditary weakness of the blood vessel wall or acquired weakness of the vessel wall by various causes such as degeneration, atherosclerosis, and infections.
 Aneurysms can also be a site for clot formation (thrombosis) and embolization (dislodge of the clot causing obstruction of blood flow in the distal organs.
-There are two types of aneurysms.

 - A false aneurysm (pseudoaneurysm): is a condition where blood is leaking out of an artery and walled off next to the artery by surrounding tissues.